eXist-db/node-exist/readme.md

 #### readBinary

-Allows to read XQuery, textfiles, images and other resources existdb treats as binary.
+Reads resources stored as binary (`BinaryResource`) inside existdb such as XQuery, textfiles, PDFs, CSS, images and the like.

 ```js
 db.documents.readBinary('foo.xml')